 - Make sure that you have a tree with the right height and width for your home.

 - When you have picked the perfect one, saw an inch should be cut off the base to help water intake.

 - Purchase a water stand if you don’t have one already.

 - Make sure you are watering your tree as soon as you have brought back to your home.

 - Place your tree in a cool, well ventilated area and make sure your water stand is regularly topped up with water.

 When to buy a Real Christmas Tree?

-This is quite an important factor when deciding to select a christmas tree.
+This is quite an important factor when deciding to select a Christmas tree.
 If you are a first time customer you should consider the space and room temperature when deciding when to purchase.
 Regular customers may have traditions on when to bring a tree inside their home and they also have a fairly good idea how long it will last.
 If you are unsure it would be best not to buy too early.
 Each year after your first purchase you can buy a few days earlier.
 We recommend using a water stand which helps keep your tree fresh for longer and keeping your tree away from direct heating sources.
 The traditional date to buy a tree is 8th December, so just before or after this date is the best time to choose your tree.

 Since we are Christmas tree Growers we harvest regularly keeping a continual fresh stock for our customers when buying.
-We also keep updates on Facebook for our customers when fresh harvested trees are arriving.
+We also keep updates on Facebook for our customers when freshly harvested trees are arriving.